AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 6.3.
 Precipitation distribution

-> Summary: Dynamical downscaling does improve the model bias in wet day frequency
-> and with the expection of the MBCn method on cross validation,
+> Summary: Model biases in the annual precipitation distribution are typically
-> further improvements are achieved with bias correction.
+> substantially reduced with bias correction.
+> On the cross validation task all methods besides MBCn (which performs poorly) perform similarly well.

-The precipitation distribution was assessed at the lower end by considering the wet day frequency (or conversely the number of relatively dry days) and towards the upper end by considering r10mm and r20mm.
+The lower end of the annual precipitation distribution was assessed by considering the wet day frequency (or conversely the number of relatively dry days), while the upper end was captured by the r10mm and r20mm metrics.

-Bias correction tends to substantially reduce model biases in wet day frequency.
+All the correction methods reduced the model bias in wet day frequency on the historical task, with the univariate methods outperforming the multivariate (not shown).
-The only exception was the MBCn method on cross validation, otherwise all the methods performed similarly well (Figure 6.3.1).
-A simple replication of the training data tended to marginally outperform all methods, while MRNBC tended to perform slightly better and QME slightly worse than the other (non-MBCn) methods.
+On cross validation the MBCn method was a poor performing outlier, but otherwise all methods performed similarly with a tendency for MRNBC to perform slightly better and QME slightly worse than the others (Figure 6.3.1).

 <p align="center">
     <img src="pr_wet-day-freq-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>
     <br>
     <em>
-      Figure 6.3.1:
+      Figure 6.3.1: Bias in wet day frequency (relative to the AGCD dataset) for the "cross validation" assessment task.
+      Results are shown for a GCM (top left),
+      RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
+      A reference case where the AGCD training data (1960-1989) was simply duplicated for the assessment period (1990-2019) is also shown (bottom right).
+      (MAE = mean absolute error.)
     </em>
 </p>

+Similar results were found for the R10mm and R20mm metrics.
+Univariate methods outperformed multivariate on the historical task and on cross validation MBCn was a poor outlier while the other methods performed similarly (with the relative ranking of each method differing between models (Figure 6.3.2).

-> TODO: Add R10mm and R20mm results.
+> TODO: Include an R20mm plot.
-> Historical task: ecdfm and qme tend to outperform mrnbc, which in turn is better than mbcn
-> Cross validation: MBCn was the worst.
-The others were a mix.

 ### 6.4.
 Precipitation extremes